 Can I use an iPhone 3G or 3GS on Straight Talk?

 Yes.
+These were only on AT&T and work without being unlocked or jailbroken.
 Follow the directions above and buy the regular sized SIM card.

 Can I use my Verizon or Sprint iPhone on Straight Talk?